Daniel Cormier: Background and wrestling career

 Cormier was born and raised in Lafayette, Louisiana.
 Cormier is the son of Joseph and Audrey Cormier.
 He has an older brother named Joseph, a sister named Felicia, and a younger brother named Ferral.
 When Cormier was seven, his father was shot and killed on Thanksgiving Day in 1986 by the father of his second wife.

 He attended Northside High School in Lafayette, where he won three Louisiana state championships in wrestling.
 After ninth grade, Cormier only lost twice, both by injury default.
 His final high-school record was 101–9, with 89 victories coming by fall.
 He was twice voted the Most Outstanding Wrestler of the state tournament.
-In 1995, Cormier won a bronze medal in the World Championships in Greco-Roman Wrestling Cadet (15–16 years old) division.
+In 1995, Cormier won a bronze medal in the World Championships in Greco-Roman wrestling Cadet (15–16 years old) division.
 He was also an All-State football player in high school at the linebacker position and had a personal best time of 4.5 seconds in the 40-yard dash.
 Cormier was offered a scholarship to play football at LSU, but declined to continue pursuing wrestling.

-After high school, he attended Colby Community College in Kansas, where he was a two-time junior college national champion at 197 pounds, in 1998 and 1999.
+After high school, he attended Colby Community College in Kansas, where he was a two-time junior college national champion, winning in 1998 and 1999.
 His record was 61–0, with 33 falls.
 After Colby, Cormier transferred to Division I Oklahoma State University.
 In 2000, Cormier went 26–5.
 He entered the national tournament as the No. 3 seed at 184 pounds but fell one match short of becoming an All-American (the top eight in each weight class).
 In 2001, Cormier went 27–5.
 He became an All-American and reached the national finals of the 184-pound weight class, in which he lost to Cael Sanderson 8–4.
 His final record was 53–10, with 27 falls.
 Six of Cormier's losses in college were to Cael Sanderson.